Unusual Patents: Everything You Need to Know

 - Phone manufacturer Nokia was granted a patent to create a tattoo that would actually vibrate on the individual's skin when the mobile phone rings.

 - A 1982 patent for an Anti-Eating Face Mask keeps overweight children from eating too much by blocking their access to food, but also has a mesh to promote safe breathing.

 - The Portable Nuclear Shield is a patented invention designed to provide on-the-go protection in case a nuclear bomb drops.
 Users of this creation simply need to dig a hole, get inside, and place the shield over the top.

 - In 2001, a Flatulence Deodorizing Pad was invented for those who pass particularly pungent wind.
 The pad is made from activated charcoal and filters the air when it's placed inside the offending individual's undergarment.
 The pad is designed with double-sided tape and is both washable and reusable.

 - The life expectancy watch is a novelty that allows the wearer to count down how long they have left to live on a wristwatch that's best left for a gag gift.

 - In 1975, a father and son team were granted a patent for a comb-over to conceal a bald spot.
 The patent actually protected the styling method itself.

 If you need help with applying for a patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.